-Lismore property market continues to rise
+Lismore property market overview: September 2025

 Lismore Profile